What Happens When You Flush Disinfectant Wipes?

-With the rise of coronavirus concerns affecting all areas of the country, many homeowners have diligently stocked up on disinfectant wipes, sprays, and cleaners.
-As families hunker down with their stockpile of supplies, some are left wondering if they can flush Clorox wipes down the toilet.
+After the rise of coronavirus concerns affecting all areas of the country, many homeowners have diligently stocked up on disinfectant wipes, sprays, and cleaners.
+Even as the pandemic gets less serious, people are still wondering: Can I flush my Clorox or other most wipes down the toilet?

 The answer to that question is fairly simple: Nothing besides bodily fluids and toilet paper should ever be flushed down your toilet.
 Flushing disinfectant wipes can cause serious problems not only for your personal plumbing, but for the surrounding system as well.

 Consequences of Flushing Disinfectant Wipes Down Your Toilet

 While it may not seem like a big deal to flush disinfectant wipes, the consequences of doing so can wreak havoc on your plumbing.
 In fact, one representative of the San Rafael Sanitation District in San Francisco equated the practice to flushing rags down the toilet.
 The wipes get caught up in the pipes, easily building up and causing blockages and overflows.
 Sometimes the materials can even get caught in your pump and stop it in its tracks.